 The CBRSUP is administered by the Compensation Committee on behalf of the Board.
-The Compensation Committee has the full right and authority to administer the CBRSUP and to exercise all the powers and authorities either specifically granted to it under the plan or that the Committee otherwise deems necessary or advisable to properly administer the plan (provided they are not inconsistent with any of the express provisions of the plan).
+The Compensation Committee has the full right and authority to administer the CBRSUP and to exercise all the powers and authorities either specifically granted to it under the plan or that the Compensation Committee otherwise deems necessary or advisable to properly administer the plan (provided they are not inconsistent with any of the express provisions of the plan or any applicable rules, regulations or policies TSX).